Skip to content

 Gatsby source plugin

-Gatsby is a very popular static site generator using React.
+Gatsby is a static site generator using React.
 The Apostrophe source plugin bridges the gap between the REST APIs and the GraphQL query language that Gatsby uses.

 INFO